slouffka/crank/README.md

 Crank
 =====

-This game is a process of mastering C++ game development.
-I use SFML library to simplify development.
-Writing this while reading a book SFML Game Development.
+I am writing this game while learning C++ gamedev using a book “SFML Game Development”.
 So most of the code mimics the book samples but is adopted to my own needs as I progress through the book chapters.

 ![Latest Screenshot](public/img/crank-menus-27032015.png)